-We pre-process the data by following the proposed strategy by Luo et al. [LHS20].
-Specifically, we first use COLMAP [SF16, SZPF16], an off-the-shelf structure-from-motion (SfM) software, to obtain the camera poses.
+We pre-process the data by following the proposed strategy by Luo et al. [LHS\20].
+Specifically, we first use COLMAP [SF16, SZPF16], an off-the-shelf SfM software, to obtain the camera poses.
 These parameters are later used to obtain our geometric losses.
-Furthermore, we use an existing single image depth estimation method (Li et al. [LDC19] or Godard et al. [GAFB19]) to obtain an initial depth for each frame.
+Furthermore, we use an existing single image depth estimation method [LDC\19, GAFB19] to obtain an initial depth for each frame.
 To fix the scale mismatch between these depth estimates and SfM, we scale the camera translation of each frame using the average of the median of the ratio between the learning-based depth estimates and the ones from SfM.
-Moreover, we compute forward and backward flows, using FlowNet2 [IMS17], between frames I_i and I_j where the neighboring frames are selected according to the power
+Moreover, we compute forward and backward flows, using FlowNet2 [IMS\17], between frames $I_i$ and $I_j$ where the neighbouring frames are selected according to the power of 2 rule, proposed by Luo et al. [LHS\20].
+For each pair (i, j), we use the forward backward consistency to obtain a binary mask $M{i \rightarrow j}$ representing the occluded areas and regions with inconsistent flows.